Open0xScope/openscope/doc/Miner.md

     Note: You need to keep this process alive, running in the background.
 Some options are `nohup`.

+4. **Send a Trade**:

+Running our basic miner example will automatically help you send the trades.

-4. **Send a Trade**: You can send an order using the following Python script:
+But you can also send an order to adjust your positions using the following Python script:

     ```bash
     python src/openscope/tests/trade.py